myersm0/CIFTI.jl/README.md

 x[LR]  # return a Matrix where the rows correspond to left or right coritical indices
 ```

-Or you can index into the data using a vector of arbitrary BrainStructure keys:
+Or you can index into the data using a vector of arbitrary `BrainStructure` keys:
 ```
 x[[AMYGDALA_LEFT, AMYGDALA_RIGHT]]
 x[[AMYGDALA_RIGHT, AMYGDALA_LEFT]]
 ```
 Important note: order matters in the vector that you specify, so the two lines above will return matrix subsets of the same size but differently sorted.

-As of version 1.2, data from a `CiftiStruct` or `Matrix` can be written to disk by specifying a `template`, i.e. an existing CIFTI file that has the desired output space.
+As of version 1.2, data from a `CiftiStruct` or `Matrix` can be written to disk by specifying a `template`, i.e. an existing CIFTI file that has the desired properties.
 A copy of `template` will be created on disk, with its data component replaced with the new data that you supply.
 See the note in the introduction, however, about this function's experimental status, and be sure to verify that outputs are oriented correctly.
 ```
 output_path = "my_output_filename.dtseries.nii"
-template_path = "path_to_an_existing_cifti_file.dtseries.nii" # NIFTI-2 header and XML data from this will be copied
+template_path = "path_to_an_existing_cifti_file.dtseries.nii"
 CIFTI.save(output_path, x; template = template_path)

 # it also works if you pass a Matrix instead of a CiftiStruct:
-my_matrix = x.data
+my_matrix = randn(Float32, size(x))
 CIFTI.save(output_path, my_matrix; template = template_path)
 ```